filecoin-project/lassie/docs/HTTP_SPEC.md

 - `cid` - _Required_.
 A valid string representation of the root CID of the DAG being requested.

+- `path` - _Optional_.
+A valid IPLD path to traverse within the DAG to the final content.

+    The path must begin with a `/`, and must describe a valid path within the DAG.
+The path will be resolved as a [UnixFS](https://github.com/ipfs/specs/blob/main/UNIXFS.md) path where the encountered path segments are within valid UnixFS blocks and can be read as named links.
+Where the blocks do not describe valid UnixFS data, the path segment(s) will be interpreted as describing plain IPLD nodes to traverse.

+    All blocks from the root `cid` to the final content via the provided path will be returned, allowing for a verifiable CAR.
+The entire DAG will also be returned from the point where the path terminates.
+This behavior can be modified with the `depthType` query parameter.

+    Example: `/ipfs/bafy...foo/bar/baz` - where `bafy...foo` is the CID and `/bar/baz` is a path.

 ##### Query Parameters

 - `filename` - _Optional_.
 Used to override the `filename` property of the `Content-Disposition` response header which dictates the default save filename for the response CAR data used by an HTTP client / browser.